epoz/shmarql/examples/simple_virtuoso/README.md

 Load some data into the triplestore, and then you can use the web interface to tailor what the initial display of the data is.

-There are some default preixes defined in the SHMARQL, but you can also add some more if you need to extend it, see this part:
+There are some default prefixes defined in the SHMARQL, but you can also add some more if you need to extend it, see this part:

 ```
 document.shmarql_prefix = {